 Planning your holiday in Thailand but confused about what to do?
 These Thailand travel stories help you find your best trip ever!

 Real travel stories.
 Real stays.
 Handy tips to help you make the right choice.

 7. Surfing in Kata Beach

-Phuket’s West Coast is slowly gaining attention as a the best surf destination in Thailand.
+Phuket’s West Coast is slowly gaining attention as the best surf destination of vacation in Thailand.
 And Kata beach can be called the ‘surfing capital’ of Phuket.
 The south end of the beach is considered to be the best board riding in Phuket which attracts a lot of surfer crowd to the beach.
 The waves are fast but manageable for surfing.
 And if you do not want to surf, just simply watch other do sitting under the shade of rocket trees that line the beach.
 You may even try a hand at the volleyball game.

 8. Stand-Up Paddle Boarding

 Stand-Up Paddle Boarding in Kata Beach is a must try activity.
 Unlike in regular surfing where the rider sits till a wave comes, stand up paddle boarders stand on their boards and use a paddle to move themselves on the water.
 SSS Phuket Dive, Freedive & Surf Centre has a special instructor who will teach you the techniques of stand-up paddling for free.
 You can also rent a SUP board.